adon-cloudcannon/landing-page-test/src/collections/posts/2022-02-03-how-jamstack-and-cloudcannons-collaborative-cms-can-help-your-clients.md

 ### **But if we rely on open-source tools and software, who will support them?** **What about maintenance costs?**

 These are legitimate concerns for many businesses, and also the reason why so many choose more expensive software options.
 But here's why you don't need to worry.
-Thousands of developers contribute their time to open-source software projects (like SSGs), [many](https://svelte.dev/blog/accelerating-sveltes-development){: target="_blank" rel="noopener noreferrer"} [of](https://techcrunch.com/2021/11/23/vercel-raises-150m-series-d-as-it-looks-to-build-an-end-to-end-front-end-development-platform/){: target="_blank" rel="noopener noreferrer"} [which](https://astro.build/blog/introducing-astro/){: target="_blank" rel="noopener noreferrer"} [have](https://www.11ty.dev/docs/supporters/){: target="_blank" rel="noopener noreferrer"} received ongoing financial support from companies and independent developers who believe in the respective projects.
+Thousands of developers contribute their time to open-source software projects (like SSGs), [many](https://svelte.dev/blog/accelerating-sveltes-development) [of](https://techcrunch.com/2021/11/23/vercel-raises-150m-series-d-as-it-looks-to-build-an-end-to-end-front-end-development-platform/) [which](https://astro.build/blog/introducing-astro/) [have](https://www.11ty.dev/docs/supporters/) received ongoing financial support from companies and independent developers who believe in the respective projects.
 And CloudCannon’s CMS is, of course, a service.
 Their support team helps agency developers like me with any issues relating to the site behind the scenes.
 Agency devs help set up clients like you with the design and constrained page elements you need.
 And you'll have access to easily change the site’s content, layout, and everything your users will see.

 Besides, with a CMS like CloudCannon, there’s no ongoing maintenance.
 Where a normal WordPress site might rely on juggling plugins and additional services — each with its own insecurities, risks and compatibility issues — CloudCannon is a very lean stack.